Find Affordable College Courses

 Can I Afford Emerson College?

-The overall average net price of Emerson is $59,558.
-The affordability of the school largely depends on your financial need since net price varies by income group.
+The average net price after aid at Emerson is $46,766.
+Your actual cost will depend on your family’s circumstances since net price varies by income group.

 Student Loan Debt